provsalt/provsalt/README.md

 - <a href="https://github.com/provsalt/dragonfly_mobile">Dragonfly app</a> Unfinished.
 Community is very against this idea too.
 - <a href="https://github.com/provsalt/PM-DF">PM-DF</a> a template dragonfly application with extended commands than the barebones dragonfly ships with.
-- <a href="https://github.com/provsalt/economy">Economy </a> poorly return economy library.
-I would rework this if I had time to support better concurrency.
+- <a href="https://github.com/provsalt/economy">Economy </a> is a library to provide a simple single currency with different providers for dragonfly.
 <h4>PocketMine</h4>

 - <a href="https://github.com/provsalt/DropParty">DropParty plugin</a> was really impressed when I started coding that I ported an old plugin to the latest API.